GabrielTurra/github-task-list/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd github-task-list

+#Baixe as dependências do projeto no
+$ yarn

-# Inicia o Next, automaticamente baixa todas as dependências
+# Inicia a aplicação,
 $ yarn start

 # O servidor inciará na porta:3000 - acesse http://localhost:3000